MrF-3097/twdashboard/README.md

 Technical Implementation
 - **`src/components/admin/animated-transaction-modal.tsx`**:
   - Introduced new form fields (`Comision Vânzător %/€`, `Comision Cumpărător %/€`) plus helper utilities to normalize percentages, convert to euros, and keep totals synchronized.
+  - Added TVA helpers and checkbox (default on) so entering a gross value automatically stores/uses the net value (value ÷ 1.21) for all downstream calculations.
   - Updated validation to require at least one side filled while removing the implicit 100% ceiling.
   - Rebuilt Step 3 UI into two inputs (one per party) with dynamic summaries and guidance that totals may exceed 100%.
   - Enhanced confirmation view to display seller/buyer breakdowns, and ensured reset logic clears the new fields.